SCRA State Laws: Comprehensive Guide for Legal Compliance

 SD.
 Cod.
 Laws Ann. § 33A-2-9

-Federal SCRA protections are extended to South Dakota National Guard members ordered to active duty service by the State of South Dakota Governor or the President of the United States.
+Federal SCRA protections are extended to South Dakota National Guard members ordered to active duty service by the president or governor.

 Tennessee